 According to Gallup’s 2014 State of the Global Workplace Report, 51 percent of respondents said they were not engaged at work, and almost a quarter (17.5%) said they were actively disengaged.

-Incorporating Top User-Friendly Office Design Trends
+User-Friendly Office Layouts and Design Trends to Boost Productivity

 Creating a user-friendly office space includes everything from technology solutions to floor plan to furniture to paint colors.